Latest News

 Maguire: Key reasons why Trump’s efforts to save the US coal industry may fail.

-The U.S. president's efforts to revive the coal industry in the United States tap into a powerful mix of energy policy, industrial policy, and electoral politics.
-But the data shows that coal's decline has been driven by structural factors that are unlikely ever to reverse.
+The U.S. president's efforts to revive coal in the United States tap into a powerful mix of energy security, industrial policy, and electoral politics.
+The data shows that structural factors are driving coal's decline.

-This means that even if the administration allocates tens or hundreds of millions to coal producers and utilities, it is likely to result in a misallocation, increased emissions and higher electricity costs for consumers.
+Even if the government directs tens or hundreds of millions to coal producers and utilities the result will be a misallocation, increased emissions, and higher electricity costs.

-There are four reasons that efforts to support coal may ultimately fail.
+There are four reasons that efforts to support coal could ultimately fail.

 1. ECONOMICS ARE STUBBORNLY UNFAVORABLE

 The share of coal in the U.S. electric generation fell from 60% in 2000 to 16% by 2025.
-Natural gas has become more popular, cheaper and more energy dense.
-It is also easier to transport.
+Natural gas has become more popular, cheaper and easier to transport.

 The market tells a different story.
 Since the early 2000s, no U.S. utilities have attempted to build any new coal-fired plants.